Our areas of expertise

 In the major part of Tát, the means of stormwater management is the infiltrationtrench.
 Infiltration trenches work well in general weather but are unable to fullyfunction when the water level of the Danube is high and when there is continuousrain, due to the increased ground water level.
 In Tokod, they faced problems withstorm water and the occurrences of wells after the end of mine water removalthrough pumping.
 Creeks bring high amount of storm water from the hills throughthe city into Únyi creek.
 In addition to this, due to the location of Tokod on thehillside, the culmination of stormwater trenches and the stone-bordered roadsfurther drive the water into the Únyi creek.

-Calibrated models were prepared, with our MIKE SHE and MIKE URBAN+ software which communicate with each other.
+Calibrated models were prepared, with our MIKE SHE and MIKE URBAN+ (now MIKE+) software which communicate with each other.
 We have provided the following models:

 We have implemented these project parts: